micaskole |at| gmail |dot| com

 - Second Place: True North Short Story Contest 2018

 - Publication in the Resurrection Trust anthology by Retreat West Press

 - Manuscript reporting

-- Bachelor’s Degree in the English Language from Michigan State University
+- Bachelor’s degree (with honors) in the English Language from Michigan State University

 - Concentration in Creative Writing